Affordable Care Act Tax Provisions

 Annual Fee on Health Insurance Providers

 The Affordable Care Act created an annual fee on certain health insurance providers beginning in 2014.
 On Nov.
 26, 2013, the Treasury Department and IRS issued final regulations on this annual fee imposed on covered entities engaged in the business of providing health insurance for United States health risks.
 On Aug.
 12, 2014, the Treasury Department and IRS issued Notice 2014-47 clarifying the scope of the term “covered entity” and the fact that reporting is not required in 2014 for an entity that would not qualify as a covered entity, even if it is a member of a controlled group that is a covered entity.
+On February 23, 2015, the IRS and Treasury Department issued temporary regulations providing further guidance on the definition of a covered entity for the 2015 fee year and each subsequent fee year.

 For additional information visit our Affordable Care Act Provision 9010 - Health Insurance Providers Fee page.